 Q: What is JA JobSpark?

-A: JA JobSpark is a hands-on career expo for all Marion County 8th graders, held on September 26th and 27th at the Indiana State Fairgrounds.
+A: JA JobSpark is a hands-on career expo for all Indianapolis 8th graders, held on September 24th and 25th at the Indiana State Fairgrounds.

 Q: Who can participate?

 A: Public Schools in Indianapolis (Parochial, Charter, and schools in surrounding counties as space allows.)

 Q: Who is planning and leading this event?

 A: A coalition of central Indiana educators, organizations and representatives from over 130 companies working in partnership on the Career Success Initiative, led by Junior Achievement of Central Indiana.
 These companies have currently committed approximately 1,400 volunteers to engage with students throughout the day.